robparker29/SOC2-starter-kit/README.md

 SOC 2 compliance can be overwhelming, especially for startups with limited resources.
 This kit provides:

-- ✅ Actionable control implementation guidance
+- ✅ Actionable control implementation guidance (Coming Soon)
-- 🧾 Sample policies and evidence templates
+- 🧾 Sample policies and evidence templates (Coming Soon)
 - 🔐 Security scripts to automate audit readiness
-- 📊 Risk and control mapping tools
+- 📊 Risk and control mapping tools (Coming Soon)

 Whether you're working toward SOC 2 Type I or II, this repository is designed to help you bridge the gap between policy and practice.